-Field Impacts Mitigation Measures Responsible Monitoring Frequency of Cost and

-for Indicator Monitoring Source of

-Implementation Funds

-specific within a relatively small area and reversible by mitigation measures. set up exclusively for the subproject) shall be shall be located at least 100 m away from the nearest dwelling preferably in the downwind direction.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds Community health and safety Construction works will impede the access of residents and businesses in limited cases.
+The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
+Contractor's activities and movement of staff will be restricted to designated construction areas.
+Locations of hot-mix plants, batching plants and crushers (if these establishments are being set up exclusively for the subproject) shall be shall be located at least 100 m away from the nearest dwelling preferably in the downwind direction.
 Consult with Faridpur local authority on the designated areas for stockpiling of, soils, gravel, and other construction materials.
 If the contractor chooses to locate the work camp/storage area on private land, he must get prior permission from the environment management specialist and landowner.
 Use small mechanical excavators to attain faster trenching progress.
-For rock and concrete breaking, use non-explosive blasting chemicals, ailent rock cracking chemicals, and concrete breaking chemicals.^a Under no circumstances may open areas or the surrounding bushes be used as a toilet facility.
+For rock and concrete breaking, use non-explosive blasting chemicals, and concrete breaking chemicals.^a Under no circumstances may open areas or the surrounding bushes be used as a toilet facility.
 Recycling and the provision of separate waste receptacles for different types of waste shall be encouraged.
 A general regard for the social and ecological well-being of the site and adjacent areas is expected of the site staff.
-Workers need to be made aware of the following general rules: (ii) prevent excessive noise; (iii) construction staff are to make use of the facilities provided for them, as onecod to ad hoc altornatives Implementation Management Plan (see Appendix 4 for sample); • Number of complaints from sensitive receptors; • Number of walkways, signages, and metal sheets placed at project location • Agreement between landowner and contractors in case of using private lands as work camps, storage areas, etc. • Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Funds
+Workers need to be made aware Construction Contractor Number of permanent signages, barricades and flagmen on worksite as per Traffic Management Plan (see Appendix 4 for sample); Number of complaints from sensitive receptors; Number of walkways, signages, and metal sheets placed at project location Agreement between landowner and contractors in case of using private lands as work camps, storage areas, etc. Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) subproject components Cost for implementation of mitigation measures responsibility of contractor.

-(e.g. fires for cooking, the use of